AustenLamacraft/academic-kickstart/content/slides/space-time-dual-cat-and-clock-models/index.md

 - Notion of a causal "light cone" (45 degree lines)

-- Variety of possible behaviors: chaos, periodicity, ...
+- Variety of possible behaviours: chaos, periodicity, ...

 ---